kirtanp8/Pokemon-Space-Invaders-PROJECT1/README.md

 **Shooting Bullets + Collision Dection**

 Writing the below function was definitley a fun problem to solve.
 I needed a function that could move bullets up towards the enemy and then remove them if they are hit by the bullet.
-To do this, I first implemented a `setInterval` method which allowed me to control the speed of the bullets movement and then every millisecond each bullet would then move vertically up grid by deducting the bullets starting position by `-= 11` and this is because each row has eleven blocks.
+To do this, I first implemented a `setInterval` method which allowed me to control the speed of the bullets movement and then every millisecond each bullet would then move vertically up the grid and I did this by deducting the bullets starting position by `-= 11` because each row is eleven blocks wide meaning block `88` would be below block `77`.

-Once the bullet is in enemy territory and hits one I used `allCells[temp].classList.remove(pokemonHit)` to remove the pokemon from the grid, increase the players points but only after finding out which pokemon has been hit through an `if` statement.
+Once the bullet is in enemy territory and hits one, I used `allCells[temp].classList.remove(pokemonHit)` to remove the pokemon from the grid, increase the players points using a function and function declaration but only after finding out which pokemon has been hit through an `if` statement.
 The reason I needed to do this was because my game had **3 Levels** with each level having a different pokemon to hit.

 ```
 function fireShot() {